Duchenne Muscular Dystrophy Symptoms and Diagnosis

 Doctors diagnose Duchenne muscular dystrophy by measuring a muscle enzyme called CK.
-Boys with DMD have very high levels of this enzyme, which means the muscle cells are breaking down.
+Boys with Duchenne have very high levels of this enzyme, which means the muscle cells are breaking down.

 Genetic testing, which is the principal way to arrive at the diagnosis for Duchenne muscular dystrophy, will show a change in the dystrophin gene.
 Muscle biopsy is not routinely needed now but will show a lack of dystrophin in the muscle cells.